slub/ocrd_controller/README.md

     (will affect the files modified/created); defaults to 0002
  * `PORT`: numerical TCP port to expose the SSH server on the host side
     defaults to 8022 (for non-priviledged access)
- * `GTKPORT` numerical TCP port to expose the broadwayd server on the host side
-    defaults to 8085 (for non-priviledged access)
  * `NETWORK` name of the Docker network to use
     defaults to `bridge` (the default Docker network)